 -

 Find an empty spot in the elevator and quietly move there.
-Elevators vary in size and available space.
-Locate a section where you will feel comfortable for the ride and that is convenient for your exit.
-The back of the elevator is the ideal location, in 2 ways: it leaves room for other passengers to enter or exit, and secures a good spot for longer rides.[4]
+When it’s your turn to enter, Ferrera recommends that you “step in calmly and face forward without blocking the doors.
+Press your floor button once and move toward the back if needed.”[5]
+The back of the elevator is the ideal location, in 2 ways: it leaves room for other passengers to enter or exit, and secures a good spot for longer rides.[6]

-- Please do not attempt to squeeze yourself into a spot if there isn't enough room—do not overload an elevator.
-An overloaded elevator will announce that it is overloaded and refuse to move.
+- Ferrera says, “If the elevator is full, wait for the next one.”[7]
+Do not attempt to squeeze yourself into a spot if there isn't enough room—an overloaded elevator will announce that it is overloaded and refuse to move.

 -